NTPA’s “Scrooge the Musical” is “brilliant … robust and passionate”

 Gift to the Community

-NTPA will offer again it’s “Gift to the Community” performance for Veterans and underprivileged and disadvantaged children, families and groups by offering two special “No Admission” shows on December 12 and 19, 2019.
-Last year over twenty organizations and individuals connected guests and NTPA, resulting in almost 500 attendees to this special event.
-Individuals or organizations interested in participating in this year’s “Back to the Community” Christmas Celebration should reach out to firstname.lastname@example.org.
+NTPA will offer again it’s “Gift to the Community” performance for Veterans and underprivileged and disadvantaged children, families and groups by offering two special “No Admission” shows on December 9 and 16, 2020.
+Last year over twenty organizations and individuals connected guests and NTPA, resulting in over 500 attendees to this special event.
+Individuals or organizations interested in participating in this year’s “Back to the Community” Christmas Celebration should reach out to email@example.com.

 About Charles Dickens

 Scrooge – The Musical is based on the Charles Dickens timeless story of A Christmas Carol.
 Born in 1812 in London, Charles Dicken’s often drew upon his own life for the grist of his novels.
 In 1822, Dicken’s father was imprisoned because of his debt.
 Dicken’s mother pulled Dickens from school and sent him to work at the age of ten in a Blacking Factory which made shoe polish.